 - Bring the mix to a boil and let it simmer at medium heat for about 5 minutes.

-- Now add your tea bags and brew it as long as you usually do with your black tea.
-Preferences can vary wildly here, I learned when watching my husband make tea… I would never sleep again if I did it like him.
+- Now add your teabags and brew it as long as you usually do with your black tea.
+Preferences can vary wildly here, as I learned when I saw how my husband makes tea… I would never sleep again if I did it like him.
 But to each their own.

 - Then you can fill your tea into a pitcher.
 I like to strain the mix again at this point to make sure I don’t get spice pieces in my chai latte later.

 - Fill a cup with half chai, half plant milk.
 To get a nice, hot chai latte, you might want to warm up the milk before!
 And because this recipe comes without any sweetener, you might want to vary the levels of milk.
 But don’t go below 50/50!
 I tried.

 You can store the chai in the fridge for up to a week.
 But, a solution I like even better, is to freeze it in cubes and just quickly make myself a hot cup in the microwave when I feel like it.
 Because sometimes you just quickly need a Chai Tea Latte quickly, without the wait!

 Alright, that’s it!
 Pin this for later, share it, and let me know your thoughts in the comments!

 *These links are so-called provision links, meaning, at no additional cost to you, I can earn a commission if you click through and make a purchase.